 Flaxseed oil vs fish oil?
 You hear so much about omega-3 fatty acids, but where do you start if you want to add fish oil or flaxseed oil to your diet?
 Luckily, when it comes to the question of flaxseed oil vs fish oil there’s a fairly simple answer.

 You can ensure the proper intake of omega-3 by taking flaxseed oil or fish oil supplements.
 Which source should you choose when it comes to flaxseed oil vs fish oil supplements?
 The answer may surprise you.
+You may also want to read about perilla oil benefits while we are talking about oils.

 What Are Omega-3 Fatty Acids?